-Illegal/Criminal Activity – You’ll find some exclusions in your policy which explain that damage caused while engaged in illegal or criminal acts will not be covered.
+- Illegal or criminal activity: You’ll find some exclusions in your policy which explain that damage caused while engaged in illegal or criminal acts will not be covered.

-Rideshare or Commercial Use – Rideshare companies like Uber and Lyft are all the rage now, but many consumers who use their cars for ridesharing are not aware of potential gaps in their coverage.
-Your auto policy covers you when you’re not “on the job” with a rideshare company, but coverage becomes fuzzy if you are “available” to take a customer or “in transit” to pick up a customer, or even if you just dropped one off.
+- Rideshare or commercial use: Your auto policy covers you when you’re not “on the job” with a rideshare company, but coverage becomes fuzzy if you are “available” to take a customer or “in transit” to pick up a customer, or even if you just dropped one off.
 Once you have a passenger, the rideshare company’s insurance takes over.
 The basic premise is that a personal auto insurance policy is for personal use of your vehicle.

-Deliberate Damage – If you set fire to your car or take a sledgehammer to it, the insurance company won’t pay to repair or replace your car.
+- Deliberate damage: If you set fire to your car, the insurance company won’t pay to repair or replace your car.
 However, if someone else does those things to your car as an act of vandalism, you are covered if you have comprehensive coverage, subject to your deductible.

-Riots, Civil Commotion, War, Acts of Terrorism – These things may seem far-fetched, and you’re much more likely to have a common fender-bender, but your insurance policy probably excludes all of these risks – if any of them do happen.
+- Riots, civil commotion, war, or acts of terrorism: These things may seem far-fetched, and you’re much more likely to have a common fender-bender, but your insurance policy probably excludes all of these risks – if any of them do happen.

-As mentioned earlier, the medical coverage for your auto insurance policy is an area that’s important to discuss with an agent.
+As mentioned earlier, the medical coverage for your auto insurance policy is an area that’s important to discuss.
 There are some potential pitfalls if your policy isn’t structured with your finances in mind.

 For example, if you live in a state that uses Personal Injury Protection to provide medical coverage on your auto insurance policy, you’ll have choices of coverage as low as $15,000 in some states.
 A lower amount of PIP coverage will help to keep premiums lower.
 An agent or producer might also suggest a higher deductible for your PIP, also to keep costs down.